myTselection/smartschool_ha/README.md

   - Only future tasks are fetched from Smartschool but no updates from Home Assistant are sent towards Smartschool.
   - Only items left todo as of today are listed, past items of previous days will automatically be removed of all Todo lists.
   - Each Todo list will contain the username between brackets to distinct the list of different users (if multiple accounts are linked).
-  - The Todo items can be checked, if the same item also appears in another list, it will be marked as checked in there as well.
+  - Some todo items may appear in multiple todo lists (eg list "toetsen" contains all planned tests, while the tests panned for next schoolday will also appear in the list "volgende").
+If such item is ticked in one list, it will be marked as checked in the other todo lists as well.

   - **Volgende** (`todo.volgende_[username]`):
     - overview of all "Taken", "Toetsen", "Meebrengen" for next planned schoolday (next day or next day after weekend/holiday)